cryptape/quantum-resistant-lock-script/docs/advanced.md

 * `N`: `N` represents the avialble public keys, in a 3-of-5 setup, `N` must be 5.

 If any signature fails verification, the entire process fails, even when the remaining signatures (more than `M`) are valid.
 In the UTXO model, transactions can be validated off-chain by SDKs or tools, allowing invalid signatures to be removed before broadcasting to the P2P network.
+Therefore, the design enforces a strict limit: provide exactly $M$ signatures (no more, no less).
 Therefore, the design only allows exactly `M` signatures to be provided—do not provide more than `M` signatures.